Sultanate of Bacan: Early European impact

 Of Bacanese royalty there remained a young son of Dom João called Alauddin II (1581-c.
 1609) who, although a Muslim, strove to cast off the Ternatan yoke.
 The death of the powerful Babullah (1583) and the Spanish-Portuguese union (1581) made for opportunities, as the Spanish tried to master Maluku from their bases in the Philippines.
 Alauddin II assisted an Iberian invasion in 1603 where he was personally wounded, and again in 1606.
-On the last occasion the Spanish were entirely successful in defeating the Ternate Sultanate and rewarded Alauddin II with the islands Kayoa, Waidoba and Bayloro.
+On the last occasion the Spanish were entirely successful in defeating the Ternate Sultanate and rewarded Alauddin II with the islands of Kayoa, Waidoba and Bayloro.
 However, the long series of conflicts had taken a heavy toll: the population of the sultanate had declined and the sultan only played a marginal role in the affairs in Maluku.
 The old residence in Kasiruta had been abandoned by the early 17th century and the palace was moved to Amassing on the south-west side of Bacan Island, close to Labuha.
 According to the Bacan Chronicle, Alauddin gave his daughter in marriage to Patra Samargalila, the Sangaji (chief) of Labuha.
 The Sangaji and his wife then persuaded Alauddin to move his seat to the vicinity of Labuha since it was a good land with a fine river.
 Dutch sources indicate that fear of the lethal raids carried out by Tidorese war fleets was decisive in the move.

 Dutch overlordship

 The Dutch seafarers began to approach Maluku in 1599 and fought a drawn-out struggle with the Spanish Empire while allying with Ternate.
 In 1609 the commander Simon Jansz Hoen and Sultan Mudafar Syah I of Ternate invaded Bacan and approached the Spanish fort at Labuha.
 Sultan Alauddin II chose to stay aloof from the fighting.
 The Spanish and the Christian inhabitants left Labuha and were later killed or captured.
 As representative of the Dutch East India Company (VOC) Hoen made a contract with Alauddin who promised to follow the VOC monopoly of the spice trade, and to give back a few islands to Ternate.
 The Spanish fort was renamed Fort Barneveld (after the statesman Johan van Oldenbarnevelt) and manned with 50 men.
-At this time Bacan claimed to be the overlord of the Papuan islands Waigeo, Misool and Waigama.
+At this time Bacan claimed to be the overlord of the Papuan islands of Waigeo, Misool and Waigama.
 However, it is possible that the relation was a bond of commerce rather than political obedience.
 The pretensions to certain islands and villages in the Papuan lands were still upheld by the court at the time of François Valentijn (1724) but were obscure by that time.
 More persistent were the ambitions of Bacan to maintain suzerainty over part of Ceram's north coast.
 However, by the second half of the 17th century the Ceramese villages plainly refused to obey the commands of the sultan.
 The sultanate shrank further in 1682 when Sultan Alauddin III sold the Obi Islands to the VOC for 800 Reals, an act remembered in Bacan with great resentment.